janpetzold/az305-learning/README.md

 Premium Block Storage: Recommended for applications with high transaction rates.
 Use Premium block blobs if you work with smaller objects or require consistently low storage latency.

 Premium File Shares: if you require support for both Server Message Block (SMB) and NFS file shares.
 Support up to 100TB file size.
+Azure Files Premium offers lowest latency.
+"Transaction optimized" tier is a balance between performance and cost.

 Premium Page Blobs: Page blobs are ideal for storing index-based and sparse data structures, such as operating systems, data disks for virtual machines, and databases.
+Good for applications that demand high IOPS and low latency (but not video streaming).

 Block storage has Access Tiers (Hot, Cool, Archive=offline), always a balance between capacity and transactions.
 Archive is not available in General Purpose v1.

+General Purpose Account can store up to 5PB.
+Hierarchical namespace allow multiple subfolders.

+Data can't be migrated between Storage tiers Standard and Premium.

+In Archive Storage, 180 days is the minimum amount of days the data should be stored before accessing it to avoid early access penalty costs

 Data in the cool and cold access tiers can tolerate slightly lower availability, but still requires high durability, retrieval latency, and throughput characteristics similar to hot data.
 For cool and cold data, a lower availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.

+You cannot create Azure file shares from Blob storage accounts or premium general purpose (GPv1 or GPv2) storage accounts.

 Summary: